Materials-Consortia/OPTIMADE/optimade.rst

     - :val:`"fundamental_domain"`: means that sites described in the response span a fundamental domain of a periodic system.
       When a server indicates this span in the response, it MUST provide those and only those sites that enable reconstruction of the whole periodic system by applying symmetry operations from `space_group_symmetry_operations_xyz`_ property and then applying translations given by `lattice_vectors`_.
       The fundamental domain does not need to be a connected space region.
-    - :val:`"asymmetric_unit"`: All sites are in a connected space region that is a fundamental domain, as per IUCr Online Dictionary of Crystallography definition.
+    - :val:`"asymmetric_unit"`: all sites are in a connected space region that is a fundamental domain, as per IUCr Online Dictionary of Crystallography definition.
-    - :val:`"molecular_fundamental_domain"`: A fundamental domain where all atoms connected by covalent or donor-acceptor coordination bonds are adjacent to each other, placed at a bond distance.
+    - :val:`"molecular_fundamental_domain"`: a fundamental domain where all atoms connected by covalent or donor-acceptor coordination bonds are adjacent to each other, placed at a bond distance.
-    - :val:`"molecular_asymmetric_unit"`: An asymmetric unit (a connected fundamental domain) where all atoms connected by covalent or donor-acceptor coordination bonds are adjacent to each other, placed at a bond distance.
+    - :val:`"molecular_asymmetric_unit"`: an asymmetric unit (a connected fundamental domain) where all atoms connected by covalent or donor-acceptor coordination bonds are adjacent to each other, placed at a bond distance.
-    - :val:`"unit_cell"`: A full unit cell of a periodic system (crystal).
+    - :val:`"unit_cell"`: a full unit cell of a periodic system (crystal).
       For this span, the server MUST provide a set of sites in the response that can be used to reconstruct the whole periodic system (crystal) by simply applying translations from the `lattice_vectors`_ property to those sites.
     - :val:`"molecular_unit_cell"`: same as :val:`"unit_cell"`, but in addition places atoms that are connected by covalent or coordination bonds at a bond distance from each other.
-    - :val:`"molecular_entities"`: Sets of atoms that are connected by covalent or coordination bonds, as per IUPAC definition of the 'molecular entity'.
+    - :val:`"molecular_entities"`: sets of atoms that are connected by covalent or coordination bonds, as per IUPAC definition of a 'molecular entity'.
       This set of sites MAY be larger than a fundamental domain.
-    - :val:`"supercell"`: The response contains more than one unit cell of the described system.
-The unit cell vectors are still given as `lattice_vectors`_, therefore sites will be inevitably positioned outside the unit cell spanned by vectors *a*, *b* and *c*.
+    - :val:`"supercell"`: the response contains more than one unit cell of the described system.
+      The unit cell vectors are still given as `lattice_vectors`_, therefore sites will inevitably be positioned outside the unit cell spanned by vectors *a*, *b* and *c*.
       The extent of the supercell is given by the property `site_span_extents`_.
-    - :val:`"other"`: Any other collection of sites that does not fit the enumerated values above.
+    - :val:`"other"`: any other collection of sites that does not fit the enumerated values above.
-    - :val:`null`: The span is not specified.
+    - :val:`null`: the span is not specified.

 site\_coordinate\_span\_description
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- **Description** Human-readable semi-formal characterization of the coordinate span when the `site\_coordinate\_span`_ property has value :val:`"other"`.
+- **Description** Human-readable semi-formal characterization of the coordinate span when the `site_coordinate_span`_ property has value :val:`"other"`.
 - **Type**: string
 - **Example**: :val:`"Two fullerene molecules with a VdW contact.`